PreviousView allNext

 Consider extra options

 Depending on the type of renovations, you may want to explore additional coverage options.
 If you’ve installed costly fixtures or custom finishes, consider adding a rider to protect high-value items.
-Or, if you’ve set up a dedicated home office, additional contents insurance can ensure your equipment is covered.
+If you’ve set up a dedicated home office, additional contents insurance can ensure your equipment is covered.

 Example: Let’s say you’ve put in some gorgeous custom cabinetry or an expensive entertainment system.
 These additions may not be fully covered under your standard policy, so it’s worth checking in with your insurer to see if extra coverage options are necessary.